the-events-calendar/the-events-calendar/readme.txt

 = [5.3.2.1] 2021-02-02 =

 * Fix - Prevent Event Aggregator ASYNC requests from failing to import after 5 Events, Venues, RSVP, Tickets and/or Organizers.
 [TEC-3769]
+* Fix - Update compatibility with PHP 7.4 for ForceUTF8 vendor module.
+[TEC-3769]

 = [5.3.2] 2021-01-28 =